snayfach/MIDAS/docs/install.md

 ### Install the software
 Run setup.py to install:
 `python PhyloCNV/setup.py install` or
-`sudo python PhyloCNV/setup.py install` to install as a superuser
+`sudo python PhyloCNV/setup.py install` to install as a superuser or `python PhyloCNV/setup.py install --user` to install locally (~/.local)

 Alternatively, you can manually install the software.
 First, check that required python libraries are installed.
 You should be able to enter the following command in the python interpreter without getting an error: